JamieMBright/csd-library/README.md

 Whilst the CSD methodologies from literature do state their express intentions between type (1) and type (2) methodologies, our investigation determines that they are often not adept at their intended use case.
 As such, it is recommended to consider the different methodologies (start by using the Example.m script) in order to get a feel for their strengths and weaknesses.

+The below image shows an example of all the methodologies within the library (produced using Example.m).
+The black line shows the detected clear-sky periods.
+Those with a blue line are CSDc methods an plotted on GHI; those in red are CSDs methods and plotted on DNI.
+All methods can be used as CSDs or CSDc, though some are clearly better than others.

 ![Time series of clear-sky detection from every CSD model, the same graphic as produced by Example.m](https://github.com/JamieMBright/csd-library/raw/master/Example_output.PNG "Example_output.PNG")